simboli/Snowflake-snowpark-geo-classification-python/Readme.md

  4. `pip install "snowflake-connector-python[pandas]"`

 #### Create a credentials file
-Open your favorite text editor and make a YAMLS file named credentials.yml like the following:
+Open your favorite text editor and make a YAML file named credentials.yml like the following:

     snowflake:
        account: xxxxxxxxx